leveris133t/API-docs/statement/statement.md

 A user can generate a statement for a given time period by calling the  **POST** `/statement/!generate` endpoint.

-On-demand statements are saved to the user statements history.
+On-demand statements are not saved to the user statements history.